alejofv/netlify-contact-processor/README.md

 # Netlify Contact Processor

-This repo contains the source code for an Azure functions App that complements the azure-netlify-processor app.
+This repo contains the source code for an Azure Functions App that complements the [azure-netlify-processor app](https://github.com/alexphi/azure-netlify-processor).

 The app is aimed to process routed submissions from various sites, using common processes such as sending an email or saving a contact information.